fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 +++
 date        = "2020-09-05T00:03:00+02:00"
-title       = "Using the BPF ring buffer" description = "yo" slug        = "bpf-ring-buffer-usage" image       = "not-yet.jpg"
+title       = "Using the BPF ring buffer" description = "Usage of the new BPF_MAP_TYPE_RINGBUF bpf map type" slug        = "bpf-ring-buffer-usage"
 +++

 # Introduction

 The 5.8 release of the Linux Kernel came out with lots of interesting elements.
+Yes, as always.

-A couple of weeks ago, while still processing all the news in there, I came accross [a patch](0) proposing a new bpf map type called `BPF_MAP_TYPE_RINGBUF`.
+A couple of weeks ago, while still processing all the news in there, I came accross [a patch][0] proposing a new bpf map type called `BPF_MAP_TYPE_RINGBUF`.
 By using this new map type we finally have an MPSC (multi producer single consumer) data structure optimized for data buffering and streaming.

 Some exciting things about it:

 - I'm not tied anymore to the same CPU when dealing with the output as I was with `BPF_MAP_TYPE_PERF_EVENT_ARRAY`.
-This is very important for me and I'm already experimenting with this in the [Falco](8) BPF driver.
+This is very important for me and I'm already experimenting with this in the [Falco][8] BPF driver.
 - It's very flexible in letting me to decide what kind of memory allocation model I want to use by reserving beforehand or not.
 - It is observable using `bpf_ringbuf_query` by replying to various queries about its  state.
 This could be useful to feed a prometheus exporter to monitor the health of the buffer.
 - Producers do not block each other, even on different CPUs